 WHY WOMEN HAVE AFFAIRS

-Women tend to hold a lot of information in their heads: staying on top of doctor appointments, managing the social calendar, and knowing what gifts to buy, and for whom.
-They coordinate household tasks, and chances are that they do a larger percentage of the housework.
+Secondly, women tend to hold a lot of information in their heads: staying on top of doctor appointments, managing the social calendar, knowing what gifts to buy, and for whom.
+Women coordinate household tasks, and chances are good that they do a larger percentage of the housework.
 It can be exhausting.
 All of the keeping of domestic plates in the air can often be in addition to a job.

 Affairs can make a woman feel like she's steering her own ship.
 They can make her feel that she has something that is ALL HERS.

 UNDERPINNINGS OF AN AFFAIR

-Women who have affairs, or who are thinking about having an affair, often feel:
+Women who have affairs, or who are thinking about having an affair, are often struggling with feeling:

-- Stifled by roles of mother or wife
+- Conflicted about roles of mother or wife

 - Frustrated by doing the lion's share of housework